The most important national laws on the acquisition of businesses in Austria are the Commercial Code (UGB) and the Trade Regulations Act (GewO).

 Registration for tax purposes

-Information concerning the nature of the business’s activities must be registered with the fiscal authorities and a tax ID number must be applied for within the first four weeks.
+Information concerning the nature of the business’s activities must be registered with tax authorities and an application must be submitted for a tax ID number within the first four weeks.

-Reorganisation means amalgamation, change of corporate form, investment in kind, merger, de facto division and split.
+Reorganisation means merger, change of legal form, absorption of assets, consolidation, partnership dissolution and demerger.
 In this case, the entitlement to carry on the business passes to the successor.

 In the case of the transfer of a business, the employer changes: employment automatically passes to the acquirer.

-If a business passes to a new owner, the existing insurance contracts also pass to him; however, either party may cancel these contracts within a certain period of time.
+If a business passes to a new owner, the existing insurance contracts also pass to this owner; however, either party may terminate these contracts within a certain period.

 One-stop shops for advice

-Business registration is now offered as a one-stop process by the founder service of the Austrian Federal Economic Chamber.
-In many cases this allows founders to register their businesses straight after the founder advisory stage, if they have all the necessary documentation.
+Business registration is now offered as a one-stop process by the Business Start-Up Service of the Austrian Federal Economic Chamber.
+In many cases this allows founders to register their businesses immediately after the start-up consultation, providing they have all the necessary documentation.

-Information about taking over businesses for people living and working in Austria is available from the Business Service Portal USP and the Austrian Federal Economic Chamber.
+Information about acquiring a business for people living and working in Austria is available from the Business Service Portal USP and the Austrian Federal Economic Chamber.

 The Österreichische Hotel und Tourismusbank (Austrian hotel and tourist industry bank) provides funding for the tourist industry.

-Austria Wirtschaftsservice (AWS) is a governmental body for financing and promoting businesses and innovation in industry.
-It provides a range of funding for setting up and taking over businesses, including funding for small and medium-sized enterprises.
+Austria Wirtschaftsservice (AWS) is a governmental body providing support for business development and innovation.
+It provides a range of support for business start-ups and acquisitions, including funding for small and medium-sized enterprises.